Office of Federal Contract Compliance Programs (OFCCP)

-- Does the Section 503 Final Rule differ from the Notice of Proposed Rulemaking (NPRM)?
+- Do the new Section 503 regulations differ from the regulations proposed in the Notice of Proposed Rulemaking (NPRM)?

 - Where can I get a copy of the new regulations?

 - Will the "EEO is the Law" poster be revised in light of the new regulations?
-If so, should contractors stop using the current poster once the new regulations become effective on March 24, 2014?
+If so, should contractors stop using the current poster now that the new regulations are effective?

 Effective Date and Compliance Schedule

-- When does the Final Rule become effective?
+- When did the new Section 503 regulations become effective?

-- What changes does the Final Rule make to the definitions section of the regulations?
+- What changes do the new Section 503 regulations make to the definitions section of the regulations?

-- Are there different coverage and waiver provisions in this Section 503 Final Rule?
+- Are there different coverage and waiver provisions in the new Section 503 regulations?